 Fewer banks, a growing loss of faith in banks’ ability to give sound advice and more complex mortgage rules mean that just over 60% home loans are now taken out through a broker.

 Mortgage Advisers and Solicitors

-When you buy a Shared Ownership home, you will need to speak to a Mortgage Adviser and appoint a Solicitor preferably with Shared Ownership experience.
+When you buy a Shared Ownership home, you will need to speak to a Mortgage Adviser and appoint a Solicitor or Conveyancer preferably with Shared Ownership experience.